Rehearsals take place almost exclusively during the day with evenings free for other entertainment.

 There is also generally a gap between lunch at 1 pm and a late afternoon rehearsal.
 Teapotters can fill the spare time with a mixture of do-it-yourself entertainment and slightly (only very slightly) more formal events organised by the Summer School.

-Lunch and dinner at camp on the day of the Mystery Tour, and dinner on the day of the cabaret are included in all price packages, even for non-residents.
+Lunch and dinner at camp on the Tuesday, and dinner on the day of the cabaret, are included in all price packages, even for non-residents.

 This venerable institution rivals the public concert as the highlight of the week for many Teapotters.
 Anyone and everyone is invited to present a short item, individually or with others, and the programme usually lasts about 1 ½ hours.
 Many memorable performances have been contributed over the years with wildly varying levels of sophistication and polish.

-From spoofs of the conductor and/or vocal coach to recital-standard performances by stellar voice students via distinguished guests’ party tricks, readings of original poems, story-telling, and over several years, a series of extracts from 18th Century masses by Marianna Martines, we have by turns been impressed beyond belief, moved to tears and laughed till we cried.
+From spoofs of the conductor and/or vocal coach to recital-standard performances by stellar voice students via distinguished guests’ party tricks, readings of original poems, story-telling, not to mention madrigals and other early music performances by small groups, we have by turns been impressed beyond belief, moved to tears and laughed till we cried.
 Who could forget Sir David Willcocks playing the piano from underneath with crossed hands?
 Mike Brewer whistling and singing at the same time?
 Val’s very English bedtime stories? or David Beattie’s wild west skit with jazzman Fingers Artley at the piano?

 It is an event not to be missed for performers and non-performers alike – you will be amazed at the hidden talents of your fellow choristers.